 Interdisciplinary and Collaborative

-A hallmark of graduate studies at Bryn Mawr involves distinctive interdisciplinary collaboration, for which the Graduate Group in the Humanities received a National Endowment for the Humanities Challenge Grant.
+A hallmark of graduate studies at Bryn Mawr involves distinctive interdisciplinary collaboration, for which the Graduate Group in Archaeology, Classics and History of Art received a National Endowment for the Humanities Challenge Grant.

 The Graduate Group in Science and Mathematics fosters interdisciplinary thinking in the sciences and provides for a unique interdisciplinary approach to professional development for Ph.D. students.